 In the past year, we helped 81 children – children experiencing a range of impairments including cerebral palsy, Down’s syndrome, Rett syndrome, Angelman syndrome and global development delay.
 Despite the considerable financial challenges faced (by many small charities), we are immensely proud that more than 90% of our pre-school children who moved on to school ‘graduated’ to mainstream education.

-Last year, for the first time, we systematically analysed parental evaluations and professional assessments to better understand the impact of our pre-school service as a whole.
+We systematically analysed parental evaluations and professional assessments to understand better the impact of our pre-school service as a whole.

 - 91% of children supported developed better movement and coordination skills

 “You can take from me that this tiny place genuinely and fundamentally changes the lives of these special little children and the lives of their parents – I know this because it’s changed our lives and I’ve seen it change others too.
 Some parents are without hope before they find Footprints.”
 Parent